What You Need To Know Before You Move To Croatia

 My recent trip there to inquire about getting my citizenship was met with a deathly look of disgust; the women at the counter had to ask a colleague what the process was – and all they could agree on was that I should just come back when it expires and see what the rules are then.

-Five years ago, I was told that once I made it to the 5-year mark, I could return to MUP and be given my Croatian citizenship.
+Five years ago, I was told that once I reached the 5-year mark, I could return to MUP and be given my Croatian citizenship.
 But now, I am not sure.
 So, I go back in a few months to see what rules apply and/or have changed.
 I am mentally preparing to take the citizenship test.

 KRKA - Day Trip From Split